-With the 2020 MLB Draft closing in, we wanted to take a look back at the history of the GRB Rays in the Draft.
-The Rays have had three players selected in each of the last two MLB Drafts.
+With the 2021 MLB Draft closing in, we wanted to take a look back at the history of the GRB Rays in the Draft.
+The Rays have had three players selected in two of the last three MLB Drafts.

 The GRB Rays have had eleven players selected in the MLB Draft since their inaugural season in 2010, beginning with Danny Jansen’s selection by the Toronto Blue Jays in the 16th round of the 2013 Draft.
 Since that 2013 Draft, 10 other Rays have been chosen by Major League teams, including Jeren Kendall’s selection in the 1st round (23rd overall) of the 2017 Draft.